How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Discussion and future work

 In terms of accuracy, FlowNetS did not reach the levels of state-of-the-art methods.
 For example, it has poor performance on sub-pixel flow \cite{Ilg2017}.
 One reason for this might be the large number of strides utilized before the initial flow prediction is made.
 Also, our analysis shows that a Gabor filter based on two frames results in a large temporal frequency bandwidth, and hence limited performance concerning flow velocity estimation.
 This is narrowed somewhat by the non-linear transformations due to the ReLU activation function and bias term.
 However, our analysis indicates that this could be further improved by using more frames and thus providing more temporal information to the network.
+Please note that there is an increasing number of multi-frame methods for deep optical flow estimation, e.g., \cite{neoral2018continual,liu2019selflow,guan2019unsupervised,godet2020starflow}.
+As remarked in \cite{neoral2018continual}, most of these methods use multiple images in order to track flow to future frames and track flow back to the past, in order to enhance consistency of the flow.
+Methods such as StarFlow \cite{godet2020starflow} additionally pass the flow and extracted features from the previous image pairs as input to the deep net, while other methods make use of LSTMs \cite{guan2019unsupervised}.
+However, the basic matching still happens between two frames with FlowNetC-like neural correlation blocks.
+What we propose here is to enter multiple images directly into a FlowNetS-like network in order to reduce the temporal bandwidth, something which to our knowledge has not been investigated yet.